A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Introduction

 Current studies on the bridge inspection with an assistant drone mainly focus on the drone technology (e.g., \cite{metni2007uav}) and data analysis using image processing and computer vision (e.g., \cite{karim2021semi}).
 The human factors aspect is largely ignored.
-The use of drones in bridge inspection is not to eliminate humans \cite{hopcroft2006unmanned}.
-Instead, drones and inspectors must form a cooperative team to enhance inspection safety, efficiency, and effectiveness.
-To inspectors, collaborating with drones in bridge inspection is a complex activity wherein human factors significantly contribute to its success \cite{gabriel2016workload}.
-Although drones have an autonomous operation mode, a ground operating crew needs to monitor the operation and the bridge condition dynamically.
-In response to an alarming situation or a suddenly emerging need, an inspector has to adjust the autonomous level of the drone, including disengaging it from the autonomous mode and taking control of it \cite{kontitsis2003uav}.
-Keeping human-in-the-loop is necessary for bridge inspection with a drone.
+The use of drones for bridge inspection is not to eliminate bridge inspectors but to augment their ability \cite{hopcroft2006unmanned}.
+Although a drone can fly in the autonomous mode by following a pre-planned path, keeping human-in-the-loop will enhance the safety, efficiency, and effectiveness of bridge inspection.
+There are various situations that the inspector needs to disengage the autonomous mode and take control of the drone.
+For example, if the inspector identifies a severe concern with a certain spot of the bridge during the inspection, the inspector can temporarily pause the autonomous mode to collect desired data around that spot.
+After that, the autonomous mode can be resumed to continue the planned inspection.
+In response to an alarming situation or a suddenly emerging need anticipated by the inspector or an Artificial Intelligence (AI) model, the inspector may also have to take control of the drone \cite{kontitsis2003uav}.